 This moo shu shrimp recipe has everything you’re looking for in a weeknight meal.
 It’s nutritious, it’s fast (just 20 minutes), and it’s totally delicious.
-You’ll love making this takeout classic at home.
-My shrimp teriyaki stir fry, garlic butter shrimp with couscous, and shrimp quesadillas are some other quick shrimp recipe to try!
+Tender shrimp and cabbage are tossed with a savory sauce and served over rice or in thin pancakes for a more traditional option.
+You’ll love making this classic takeout dish at home.
+My shrimp teriyaki stir fry, garlic butter shrimp with couscous, and shrimp quesadillas are some other quick shrimp recipes to try!
+It’s a fantastic weeknight dinner protein as it cooks so quickly.

 We probably have a stir fry once a week.
 I love that they are quick and fast; made with protein and veggies; and full of flavor.
-Be sure to try out my healthy orange chicken, chicken teriyaki stir fry, pepper steak stir fry, udon stir fry noodles and veggies, ground turkey lettuce wraps, and ground pork stir fry next time.
+They truly check all of the dinner boxes.
+Be sure to try out my healthy orange chicken, ground turkey stir fry, chicken teriyaki stir fry, pepper steak stir fry, udon stir fry noodles and veggies, and ground pork stir fry next time.

 What Is Moo Shu Shrimp?

-Moo shu shrimp is a Northern Chinese dish that is popular at American Chinese restaurants that consists of a meat (usually you’ll see moo shu pork on menus, which is made from pork tenderloin) that is stir fried along with cucumber, mushrooms, and seasoned with classic stir fry ingredients like ginger, garlic, scallions, and soy sauce.
+Moo shu shrimp is a Northern Chinese dish that is popular at American Chinese restaurants that consists of meat (usually you’ll see moo shu pork on menus, which is made from pork tenderloin) that is stir-fried along with cucumber, mushrooms, and seasoned with classic stir fry ingredients like ginger, garlic, scallions, and soy sauce.

 What You’ll Love About Moo Shu Shrimp